cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-gpcheckperf.md

 **`--netperf`**

-Specifies that the `netperf` binary should be used to perform the network test instead of the Greenplum network test.
-To use this option, you must download `netperf` from [https://github.com/HewlettPackard/netperf](https://github.com/HewlettPackard/netperf) and install it into `$GPHOME/bin/lib` on all Greenplum hosts (coordinator and segments).
+Specifies that the `netperf` binary should be used to perform the network test instead of the Cloudberry network test.
+To use this option, you must download `netperf` from [https://github.com/HewlettPackard/netperf](https://github.com/HewlettPackard/netperf) and install it into `$GPHOME/bin/lib` on all Cloudberry hosts (coordinator and segments).

 **`-r ds{n|N|M}`**